Estate Planning Attorney: Litowich Law - Because You Deserve Better

 A life-long and dynamic process, estate planning is not something you can set and forget.
 As our estate planning attorney team knows well, there are many life events that can trigger the need to establish or revise your estate plan, such as:

 - New or growing business endeavors

 Litowich Law can help you establish and update your estate plan at every phase of your life.
-We welcome you to schedule an initial consultation by calling 503-419-6422 or contact us online.
+We welcome you to schedule an initial consultation by calling 503-419-6422 or contact us online

-With our attorneys, families can plan for their future using various estate planning tools, such as:
+, families can plan for their future using various estate planning tools, such as:

 A will is a document that explains how you want your property divided and final affairs managed when you die.
 Wills often will go to the probate court after you die.